JuicinessJ/challenge-1/README.md

 ## First Challenge of the Bootcamp

-The motivation was the gratifaction of completing the task.
+-The motivation was the gratifaction of completing the task.

-Didn't exactly build this myself but had "Refactored" some of the codes myself.
+-Didn't exactly build this myself but had "Refactored" some of the codes myself.

-The problem I solved by refactoring was fixing the nav and added the sematic tags and "decluttered" without destroying the entire code.
+-The problem I solved by refactoring was fixing the nav and added the sematic tags and "decluttered" without destroying the entire code.

-Problem solving
+-Problem solving

 ## Contents